Learning from the electronic structure of molecules across the periodic table: Methods

 \textbf{Loss and scalar referencing}: Previous Hamiltonian prediction networks treating small molecules have typically computed the loss with combinations of mean absolute errors (MAE) or mean squared errors (MSE) over the matrix elements \citep{qhnet, sphnet}.
 However, straightforward element-wise losses are not comparable across different structure sizes and atomic elements, making it difficult to develop a meaningful training signal for large datasets with both size and element diversity.
 To address this, \cite{Wanet} introduced the `wavefunction alignment loss', which effectively re-weights matrix elements according to their relative importance to the eigenvalue spectra.
 However, implementing the wavefunction alignment loss in practice involves re-assembling $\mathbf{H}$ after every forward pass during training.
 When treating large structures with 100+ atoms, building these intermediate matrices becomes a computational bottleneck.

 Here, we posit an additional two reasons why naive element-wise losses may fail.
 First, as the number of heavy elements increases, the distribution of magnitudes in the matrix elements of $\mathbf{H}$ increases disproportionately.
 The parallel problem in energy prediction has typically been mitigated by computing reference values per atomic element, and using them to rescale the training data.
 Second, MAE losses are performed component-wise, which may bias the loss computed over otherwise rotationally-identical edges \citep{mae_loss}.
 To mitigate these effects, we first pre-process the node labels to scale and center the $l=0$ components, which stem roughly from element-specific localized core electron states (see \textbf{\cref{sec:normalization}}).
-This follows a similar process applied in other recent work on Hamiltonian prediction for materials \citep{gearsh, mace-h}, and serves to effectively homogenize the variance of the data across different elements.
+This follows a similar process applied in other recent work on Hamiltonian prediction for materials \citep{gearsh, mace-h}, and serves to effectively homogenize the variance of the data across different elements, resulting in a better correlation between matrix element errors and errors in downstream quantities (an ablation study of this effect is in \textbf{\cref{sec:ablations}}).
 Finally, we train with a root-MSE+MSE loss over the labels, which is independent of irrep orientation.